tiaringhio/ConcertEdia/README.md

 - **Concerts:** just click on your preferred concert in the carousel found in the `concerti.php` page.
 - **Bands:** just click on you favorite band's card found in the `band.php` page.
+- **Curiosity:** just click on the Navbar's button and see some curiosities about concerts and bands

 Follows an example of both concerts and bands.